tensorflow/tfjs/tfjs-backend-wasm/README.md

 ```

 Note that if you call `setWasmPaths` with a `prefix`, it will be used to load
-each binary (SIMD-enabled, threading-enabled, etc.) However you can also specify
+each binary (SIMD-enabled, threading-enabled, etc.) However you can specify
 overrides for individual WASM binaries via the second `fileMap` argument of
 `setWasmPaths`.
 This is also helpful in case your binaries have been renamed.